Add Google Analytics to a Shiny app

 This is very easy to do if you build your Shiny app around an HTML file, as described in Build your entire UI with HTML.

-If you built your Shiny app with a ui.R file (the traditional method), use the
+If you built your Shiny app with a app.R file (the traditional method), use the

 For example, Google Analytics has given us the script below to embed in the Sunshine app.
-(Notice that both this code and the event trackers below use Universal Analytics, the more recent version of Google Analytics that replaces Classic Analytics.)
+Note that the numbers following

 To embed the script in the Sunshine app, call